Columbia Bora Bora Booney II Review

 Our Analysis and Test Results

-The Bora Bora Booney has decent protection but will only fit you if you have a larger head.
+The Columbia Bora Bora Booney provides decent protection from the sun but will only fit you if you have a larger head.
 This hat receives high marks for ventilation and scores decently in protection and comfort.
 It loses points for durability and style.
 This inexpensive hat is a good choice for hiking and fishing on hot days for those with larger heads.

 This hat is large and floppy brimmed.
 It has a decent amount of sun protection and will protect your ears and face from the sun while providing good ventilation through the mesh panels.
 We think it lacks style and seems to stretch out even bigger than its already large size.
 If you have a large head and want a hat to wear on sunny excursions, the Columbia Bora Bora Booney could be it.
 Full brim hats are best worn without large packs, as the back of them annoyingly hits your pack.
 This could be a good option for slower-paced activities like fishing, hiking, or boating.